tomglynch/tglyn.ch/src/blog/uci_fix_the_line.md

 # 4. The UCI should pick up its act, enforce its standards and actually improve its finish line specs to ensure fair finishes in the future.

 In cycling, the difference between winning and losing can be razor-thin.
-Yet, the UCI's current finish line paint job is far from razor-sharp.
+Yet, the UCI's current finis=h line paint job is far from razor-sharp.
 It's baffling that the UCI has not taken a proactive approach to this issue.
 With millimeters often deciding the winner and glory, prizemoney and relegations on the line, the technology used to determine the winner should be foolproof.
 Yet, the UCI specs ensure the finish line paint markings are not specific enough to ensure accurate results.

 Photo-finishes work best when the background is white, as it allows the timing staff to see the exact outline of the front wheel, due to the tyre being black.
 A black tire on a black background would not be easy to distinguish.